burlachenkok/gtest_report/README.md

 * Shows in html format status of different tests (failed, succeeded, disabled)
 * Shows outline info per each report
 * If you give >2 google test xml report then it highlight min and max execution time per test
-* If you append custom things into your xml gtest output via "::testing::Test::RecordProperty(key, value);" then this custom fields can be observed in report
+* If you append custom things into your xml gtest output via "::testing::Test::RecordProperty(key, value);" then this custom fields can be observed in generated report

 // Copyright (c) 2016, Konstantin Burlachenko (burlachenkok@gmail.com).
 All rights reserved.